boldsystems-central/BOLDconnectR/README.md

-*Citation:* Padhye SM, Ballesteros-Mejia CL, Agda TJA, Agda JRA, Ratnasingham S. BOLDconnectR: An R package for streamlined retrieval, transformation and analysis of BOLD DNA barcode data (MS in prep).
+*Citation:* Padhye SM, Ballesteros-Mejia CL, Agda TJA, Agda JRA, Ratnasingham S. BOLDconnectR: An R package for streamlined retrieval, transformation and analysis of BOLD DNA barcode data (*Submitted* to PLOS One).